chuanqisun/htmaa-2025/src/posts/week-10/index.md

 The print came out clean despite pronounced layer lines.
 I wanted to cast it first to see how bad the surface finish would be.
 Let's try Smooth-On Oomoo 30 silicone rubber.

 ![v1 cast](./media/v1-01.webp)
-**Gather material for casting**
+**Gathering materials for casting**

 ![v1 cast](./media/v1-02.webp)
-**Estimate the amount of silicone rubber needed using water**
+**Estimating the amount of silicone rubber needed using water**

-I noticed that part B has much higher density than part A. It makes sense to add A first so part B and sink and improve the mixing.
+I noticed that part B has much higher density than part A. It makes sense to add A first so part B can sink and improve the mixing.

 ![v1 cast](./media/v1-03.webp)
 **Before mixing, clear separation between part A and B**